Skip to main content

 Mandatory Git integration.
 You connect a GitHub, GitLab, or Bitbucket repo, or you use the Vercel CLI.
 There is no drag-and-drop in the Vercel dashboard for plain HTML.
 If your designer hands you a folder, your only options are "set up Git" or "set up the CLI."
 Which, again - for one HTML file?

 None of this is Vercel being evil.
-It's Vercel optimizing for a different customer than someone shipping a static page.
+It's Vercel optimizing for a different customer than someone shipping a static page - or someone shipping a Postgres-backed side project that just happens to have a marketing page bolted on.

 When you should stay with Vercel